NOTES: "he has in these last days spoken"

 COMMENTS: The evidence (and modern translations) listed above in braces either moves "and" in front of "like" or omits it.
 The fact that the words "like a cloak" are missing from many manuscripts is due to their not being found in Psalm 102:26 which is being quoted in this place.
 Apparently copyists omitted them here to make this quotation read exactly like the psalm.

-TEXT: "you crowned him with glory and honor, you put"
+NOTES: "you crowned him with glory and honor, and set him

 EVIDENCE: Aleph(א) A C D* P Psi 33 81 104 1739 1881 lat vg syr(p,h+) cop